lgastako/cfg/README.md

 Simple configuration management for Clojure and/or ClojureScript applications.

+> Beware of false knowledge; it is more dangerous than ignorance.
+> - George Bernard Shaw

 ## Usage

 The configuration starts out as an empty clojure map protected by an atom.
 You